 As much as I adore this versatile perennial, I have to warn you that it can self-sow readily if you do not shear off the flowering stems as soon as the flowers are done.
 If you want to collect seeds for sharing, leave just a few of the seedheads to mature.

-Harvested in September and October 2020.
-At least 25 seeds.
+Harvested in late October 2023.
+At least 20 seeds.
+Shipping to US addresses only.